 Between 2013 and 2016, Professor Hakimi was the associate dean for academic programming at Michigan Law.
-She regularly serves as an external referee for peer-reviewed law review journals and is on the advisory board for the Institute of International Peace and Security at the University of Cologne, Germany.
+She currently is a contributing editor of EJIL Talk!, the blog that is affiliated with the European Journal of International Law.
+She also serves on the board of editors of the American Journal of International Law, the executive council of the American Society of International Law, and the advisory board for the Institute of International Peace and Security at the University of Cologne, Germany.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 The University of Michigan Law School.

 48109-1215 USA - Contact Us